usnistgov/ZandrEA/README.md

 ## What is it?

-ZandrEA :tm: is a software framework supporting research into the automated, real-time detection and diagnostics of operational faults in the heating, ventilating, and air-conditioning (HVAC) systems of large commercial buildings.
+ZandrEA&trade; is a software framework supporting research into the automated, real-time detection and diagnostics of operational faults in the heating, ventilating, and air-conditioning (HVAC) systems of large commercial buildings.

 It is worth noting that "EA" was used early on in this project as a derivation from "Expert Assistant".
 That meaning is now deprecated, but as a convenient and short tag that was used pervasively through the codebase, you will continue to see references to EA throughout the repo.